 The defined benefit asset or liability comprises the present value of the defined benefit obligation (using a discount rate based on high quality corporate bonds), less past service costs and less the fair value of plan assets out of which the obligation is to be settled.
-Plan assets are not available to the creditors of the Group, nor can they be paid directly to the Group.
+Plan assets are not available to the creditors of the Company, nor can they be paid directly to the Company.
 Fair value is based on market price information.
 The value of any defined benefit asset recognised is restricted to the sum of any past service costs and the present value of any economic benefits available in the form of refunds from the plan or reductions in the future contributions to the plan.
-The Group also operates a defined contribution scheme under which costs are charged to profit and loss on the basis of the contributions payable in the period.
-Differences between contributions payable in the period and contributions actually paid are shown as either accruals or prepayments in the balance sheet.